-- HORCH: Okay.
-Can you please discuss what you're aware of about it? - TAYLOR: Um, that I ran an individual's name, um, for personal use, um, uh, I believe it was in the middle part of, uh, March.
-Um, this individual, um, is in a dating relationship with my ex-wife and I ran his name when I recognized him, and, um, uh, she told me what his name was after I -- so I put ... well, I dealt with him in the past.
-I recognized him when she said his name it kind of all came together and that's when I ran his name. - HORCH: Okay.
-When you say "ran his name," how did you ..., how did you run it?
-Where did you run it at?
-Which computer?
+HORCH: Okay.
+Can you please discuss what you're aware of about it?

+TAYLOR: Um, that I ran an individual's name, um, for personal use, um, uh, individual, um, is in a dating relationship with my ex-wife and I ran his name when I recognized him, and, um, uh, she told me what his name was after I -- so I put ... well, I dealt with him in the past.
+I recognized him when she said his name it kind of all came together and that's when I ran his name.